alejandro-godoy/cleaning-data-course-project/CodeBook.md

 ## Getting and Cleaning Data Course Project Code Book

+## Introduction

+The data used in this project was collected from the accelerometers from the Samsung Galaxy S smartphone.
+A group of 30 volunteers (subjects) performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone on the waist.

+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ, which were subsequently processed to generate 561 different features related to these signals.

+The obtained dataset was randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

+A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Raw Data

 The raw data has to be put in a folder called "data" inside the working directory.
 The necessary